pluckabee/sketch-ts-claire/README.md

 Developed on a Mac using chrome - I cannot couch for how it looks elsewhere

+Added a tokens file to share some of the sizes to keep consistency

+Extracted out box-shadow for easier readability

 ### Structure
 Folder structure is split thusly